shitpoet/ja/readme.md

 ## Notes

-In principle and with modifications we can even evaluate Java expressions, becaue each subsequent compilation in compiler is very fast (down to 10ms!), and allows for class redefinition (this surprised me), but it can be in theory leaky or have other problems, so in current implementation I avoid it.
+In principle and with modifications we can even evaluate Java expressions, becaue each subsequent compilation in compiler is very fast (down to 10ms!), and allows class redefinition (this surprised me), but it can be in theory leaky or have other problems, so in current implementation I avoid it.